ScottLogic/blog/_posts/2014-09-22-swift-memoization.md

 title: Functional Swift and Memoization
 date: 2014-09-22 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 layout: default_post
 summary: This post is a continuation of my previous which looked at implementing Conway’s Game of Life using functional techniques.
 Here I look at how memoization can be used to cache the return value of a function in order to improve performance.
 image: ceberhardt/assets/featured/memoization.png
 oldlink: http://www.scottlogic.com/blog/2014/09/22/swift-memoization.html
 disqus-id: "/2014/09/22/swift-memoization.html"